gabr1e11/so-simple-theme/en/_posts/_2017-04-13-improbability-engine.md

 And Aladdin, the Disney movie, taught us how to find our true love by lying, deceiving and using a secret dark power hidden in a lamp.
 Neat!

-At the same time, me, a young underdevelop developer, was made the recipient of a wonderful present: a Spectrum 128K +2A computer with incorporated tape reader!!
+At the same time, me, a young underdeveloped developer, was made the recipient of a wonderful present: a Spectrum 128K +2A computer with incorporated tape reader!!
 I was ecstatic.
 Since I was 10 I wanted one of those fancy machines for me, after using one from one of my cousins.

 When I got it, the first thing I tried was a game[^4].
 Then another game[^5].
 And then, after learning a bit of BASIC programming, I tried to write my own game!!
 In BASIC.
 Using ASCII.
 Never heard of system routines, graphic mode or assembler.

 > Wow, master!
-Did you succeed in such a grandious task?
+Did you succeed in such a grandiose task?

-No. But remember Timmy, I'm the elocuent fella around here.
+No. But remember Timmy, I'm the eloquent fella around here.

 > Yup!